Ivory Coast imposes travel restrictions as Ebola fears spread

 The main airport in the commercial capital Abidjan attracts more than 2 million passengers a year and is a major transit hub in a region where travel routes are rarely direct, raising the chances of Ebola contagion.

-In the streets of Abidjan, pedestrians hurried towards new hand sanitising stations while similar products in pharmacies were selling quickly.
-Following government recommendations, most people have stopped the lengthy handshakes that characterise street conversations - instead waving or nodding their heads.
+In the streets of Abidjan, pedestrians hurried toward new hand sanitizing stations while similar products in pharmacies were selling quickly.
+Following government recommendations, most people have stopped the lengthy handshakes that characterize street conversations - instead waving or nodding their heads.

 AFRAID